Engin-Boot/capture-behavior-of-a-visit-counter-travikumar201/needs-facilities.md

   When the count from sensor equals to the seating capacity of the room

-  Then I need to open up another room to accomodate the visitors
+  Then I need to accomodate the visitors in another room